guidobouman/thesis/Documents/ResearchPlan/Subquestion 3.markdown

 > What are the differences & similarities between the human brain and the internet?

 ### Explanation
+We need a comparisson between the internet and the human brain before we can decide where the two can extend each other's features.

 ### Delimitation
+We'll compare the internet and the human brain on the following subjects:
+* Data storage
+* Synapses vs html pages
+* Data retrieval speed
+* Learning
+* Capacity
+* Persistence
+* Centralisation / Decentralisation
+* Portability
+* Sharing

 ### Research methods
 #### Interviews